bsc-wdc/compss/builders/specs/cli/README.md

 ========================================
-	pycompss-player PYPI DISTRIBUTABLE
+	pycompss-cli PYPI DISTRIBUTABLE
 ========================================

 This README contains information about the PIP distributable creation process.

-It is assumed that this README is placed (alongside with buildpipplayer and the whole pyCOMPSsPlayerResources directory) in framework/builders/specs/pip-player.
+It is assumed that this README is placed (alongside with buildpipcli and the whole PyCOMPSsCLIResources directory) in framework/builders/specs/pip-cli.
-If you want to install pycompss-player via distutils and/or PIP there are a set of depedencies that must be met.
+If you want to install pycompss-cli via distutils and/or PIP there are a set of depedencies that must be met.
 Current version requires docker.

 It is encouraged to read all sections of this README before proceeding on any